There are two main reasons for creating a review branch:

 When validation passes, merge the pull request so that

 If you’re willing to blow away the changes to the review branch, you can select the review branch in GitHub Desktop, choose Repository > Open in Terminal and enter

-git reset -hard master and then
+git reset -hard main and then

 git push --force (it’s the equivalent of deleting/re-creating the branch).